CrazyIvan359/mqttany/source/interface/gpio/raspi.rst

 Raspberry Pi
 ############

-The GPIO module has been written to support all Raspberry Pi models up to the 3B+, but not all models have been tested.
+The GPIO module supports all Raspberry Pi models up to the 3B+, but not all models have been tested.
 If you encounter any problems or errors, please open a new issue and post your logs.

 .. admonition:: Don't forget to install the requirements